sayantan-2/DSA-SITE/README.md

 - **User-friendly Interface**: The website has a clean and intuitive interface, making it easy to navigate and find the solutions you're looking for.
 - **Searchable**: The website includes a search feature, allowing you to easily find solutions for specific problems.

+## Solutions Repository
+The solutions displayed on the website are stored in a separate GitHub repository.
+You can access the repository at [this link]().
+Please feel free to explore the repository and use the solutions for learning purposes.

 ## Tech Stack
 The website is built using the following technologies:
 - **HTML5**: For structuring the content of the website.